plutus-community/docs/docs/Lectures/Cohort_03/Lecture_03.md

 ```
 You will get a warning complaining about it being a risky website, ignore the message to click through anyway.

-You should now be able to successfully compile and run the gift contract by copy/pasting it into Plutus Playground and using the two buttons in the top right corner: “Compile” and “Simulate”
+You should now be able to successfully compile and run the gift contract by copy/pasting it into Plutus Playground and using the two buttons in the top right corner: “Compile” and “Simulate”.
-Our wallet setup should look like:

 Before we do our simulation, we need to find out the paymentpubkeyhash for wallets 2 and 3.
 We can do this in the repl: